 For a detailed description of our compensation principles currently in effect for the Executive Management Team (and our other Named Executive Officers who are not members of the Executive Management Team), please refer to the section of this proxy statement under the caption: "Compensation Discussion and Analysis."
 We recommend that our shareholders read our Articles of Association and the Compensation Discussion and Analysis to understand our Executive Management Team compensation principles and process when considering this proposal.
-The actual amounts paid to each member of the Executive Management Team for fiscal years 2017-2019 are disclosed in this proxy statement under the caption: "Executive Compensation-Summary Compensation Table," and in our Swiss Compensation Report under the caption: "Executive Management Team Compensation."
+The actual amounts paid to each member of the Executive Management Team for fiscal years 2017-2019 are disclosed in this proxy statement under the caption: "Executive Compensation-Summary Compensation."